-Ashish Bhutani, 56
+Ashish Bhutani, 57

 Mr. Bhutani has served as a member of the Board of Directors of Lazard Ltd and Lazard Group since March 2010.
 Mr. Bhutani is a Vice Chairman and a Managing Director of Lazard and has been the Chief Executive Officer of LAM since March 2004.
 Mr. Bhutani previously served as Head of New Products and Strategic Planning for LAM from June 2003 to March 2004.
 Prior to joining Lazard, he was Co-Chief Executive Officer, North America, of Dresdner Kleinwort Wasserstein from 2001 to the end of 2002, and was a member of its Global Corporate and Markets Board, and a member of its Global Executive Committee.
-Mr. Bhutani worked at Wasserstein Perella Group (the predecessor to Dresdner Kleinwort Wasserstein) from 1989 to 2001, serving as Deputy Chairman of Wasserstein Perella Group and Chief Executive Officer of Wasserstein Perella Securities from 1994 to 2001.
+Mr. Bhutani worked at Wasserstein Perella Group (the predecessor to Dresdner Kleinwort Wasserstein) from 1989 to 2001, serving as Deputy Chairman of

+Wasserstein Perella Group and Chief Executive Officer of Wasserstein Perella Securities from 1994 to 2001.
 Mr. Bhutani began his career at Salomon Brothers in 1985, where he was a Vice President in Fixed Income.
 Mr. Bhutani is a member of the Board of Directors of four registered investment companies, which are part of the Lazard fund complex.

-Scott D. Hoffman, 54
+Scott D. Hoffman, 55

-Mr. Hoffman has served as General Counsel of Lazard Ltd since May 2005.
+Mr. Hoffman has served as Chief Administrative Officer of Lazard Ltd and Lazard Group since July 2017 and as General Counsel of Lazard Ltd since May 2005.
 Mr. Hoffman has served as a Managing Director of Lazard since January 1999 and General Counsel of Lazard Group since January 2001.
 Mr. Hoffman previously served as Vice President and Assistant General Counsel from February 1994 to December 1997 and as a Director from January 1998 to December 1998.
 Prior to joining Lazard, Mr. Hoffman was an attorney at Cravath, Swaine & Moore LLP.
 Mr. Hoffman is a member of the Board of Trustees of the New York University School of Law.

-Alexander F. Stern, 50
+Alexander F. Stern, 51

+Mr. Stern has served as Chief Operating Officer of Lazard Ltd and Lazard Group since November 2008.
 Mr. Stern has served as a Managing Director of Lazard since January 2002, as Chief Executive Officer, Financial Advisory, since April 2015, and as Global Head of Strategy since February 2006.
 Mr. Stern previously served as a Vice President in Lazard's Financial Advisory business from January 1998 to December 2000 and as a Director from January 2001 to December 2001.
 Mr. Stern initially joined Lazard in 1994 and previously held various positions with Patricof & Co.
 Ventures and IBM.
+Mr. Stern is the chairman of the Board of Directors of LUNGevity Foundation.